BurendoUK/burendo-handbook-infrastructure/README.md

 Running locally, you will need to bring in the docs from content repos into burendo-handbook/docs.
 Then `make handbook-local`

+## Menus

+There are two menu files - one for the public version of the handbook and one for the private.
+The github workflows rename the relevant file to `sidebars.js` and then build the handbook.
+The PR workflows test both menu configurations build successfully and for merging there are workflows for public and private separately.

+### Private menu

+The private menu file ([sidebars.private.js](burendo-handbook/sidebars.private.js)) contains a second menu which has the `private` folder.
+This is where the private content goes and the menus are then spliced together when logged in.

 ## The Lambda